Core Chiropractic Brighton, 2 Circus Parade, New England Road, Brighton, BN1 4GW

 Psoas March Exercise: Strengthening Your Core and Supporting Spinal Health in Brighton

 The Psoas March is a highly effective exercise that helps strengthen the deep core muscles, improve hip stability, and support overall spinal health.
-At our Brighton chiropractic clinic, we often recommend this movement as part of a comprehensive rehabilitation and wellness programme for patients experiencing lower back pain, poor posture, or reduced mobility.
+At our Brighton chiropractic clinic, we often recommend this movement as part of a comprehensive rehabilitation and wellness programme.
+This is particularly relevant for patients experiencing lower back pain, poor posture, or reduced mobility.
 Notably, many individuals ask us about the Psoas March | Brighton Physiotherapist method for achieving the best results with this exercise.

 The psoas muscle is one of the body’s most important hip flexors.
 It connects the lower spine to the femur and plays a vital role in walking, standing, balance, and core stability.
 When the psoas becomes weak or dysfunctional, it can contribute to lower back discomfort, hip tightness, and movement restrictions.
 In fact, guidance on the Psoas March | Brighton Physiotherapist approach may help address such issues.